Computers, Wifi and Printer Services

 Computer Use Procedures

 To ensure fair and equal access for all library users, we require that you login with a VALID Northville District Library card and PIN (personal identification number).
-Computers are available for a 30 minute.
+Computers are available for up to 2 hours per day.

 Please review our complete Guidelines for Public Computers and the Policy on Internet Access